 Every recommendation includes a direct link to the work itself.
 The goal is simple: to shorten the distance between curiosity and discovery, and to help remarkable works reach the people who will love them most.

 Karamazovian has two surfaces.
-The Feed is a finite daily stream — a handful of works, reordered each day so it never sits the same way twice, each carried by a short piece of writing in a voice that is contemplative and unhurried.
-The writing never summarizes the plot.
-It describes what the work does to you.
-When you reach the end, you have reached the end; come back tomorrow, and it will have moved.
+The Feed is a finite daily stream — a handful of works, reordered each day so it never sits the same way twice, each carried by a short piece of writing.

-The Search is anchor-based: name something you love and Karamazovian shows you the territory it sits inside.
-Type a feeling — “films that feel like being alone in a city at 3am” — and it returns works that share that shape, across every medium.
+The Search is anchor-based: name something you love and Karamazovian shows you the works that sit closest to it.
+Or type a theme (“grand,” “mythical,” “unexplainable”) and it returns matching works from every medium.

 The Pick of the Day is a single work given more space than the rest — a longer piece of writing, a more deliberate recommendation, chosen for you and rotating so it is never the same two days running.